'Space snowman' spins like a propeller in dramatic new NASA animation

 The tumbling space snowman is making its out-of-this-world film premiere.

-Scientists from NASA’s New Horizons mission on Tuesday released the first stitched together animation of Ultima Thule (TOO-lee), the most distant object ever explored by humans.
+Scientists from NASA’s New Horizons mission on Tuesday released the first stitched together animation of Ultima Thule, the most distant object ever explored by humans.

 The movie was put together from photos taken New Year’s Eve and New Year’s Day as the spacecraft made its closest approach, but not sent back to Earth until the last few days.
 The same spacecraft explored Pluto in 2015.